Student Homelessness and Basic Needs Insecurity

 While past #RealCollege surveys reported higher rates of homelessness among two-year college students than among four-year students, rates for both groups were the same in 2020 at 14%.
 This change may be linked to challenges from the pandemic, the study notes.

-"Homeless students are often unable to even see themselves attending college because they are so mired down in the day-to-day trauma of homelessness," said Sara Orris, a consultant at Oakland Schools who specializes in homeless student services.
+"Homeless students are often unable to even see themselves attending college because they are so mired down in the day-to-day trauma of homelessness," said Sara Orris, a consultant at Oakland Schools who specializes in providing services for students experiencing homelessness.

 But that doesn't mean these students can't succeed.